mattreecebentley/Windows-10-11-Simplifier/readme.md

 * Copilot AI and associated buttons
 * (Win11) Widgets
 * (Win11) Chat button
-* (Win11) Snap/arrange bar at top of screen when dragging windows
+* (Win11) Snap/arrange bar at top of screen when dragging windows, snap layouts in general
 * Lock screen (automatic if user password is blank, otherwise OPTIONAL - do not do this if your computer is likely to be used in a public area)
 * Notification center and allowing apps like edge or photos to run in the background when closed (OPTIONAL)
 * Fast boot and hibernation (to allow updates to be processed on shutdown rather than forcing restarts) (OPTIONAL)